What We Do

-What we do: The Writing Center, part of the Undergraduate Writing Program in the Department of English and Comparative Literature, provides writing support to undergraduate and graduate students.
+The Writing Center, part of the Undergraduate Writing Program in the Department of English and Comparative Literature, provides writing support to undergraduate and graduate students.
 In one-on-one consultations and workshops, our consultants offer feedback and strategies to help you improve at every stage of your writing, from brainstorming to final drafts.
 Learn more about what happens in a Writing Center consultation, or review these frequently asked questions.

-Who's eligible: We will work with any currently-enrolled Columbia University undergraduate or graduate student with the following exceptions of schools who maintain their own institutional writing centers: Barnard, Teachers College, and School of Social Work.
-Students in these schools need to use their own institution’s writing center unless they are taking a Columbia course not offered through their schools.
+We will work with any currently-enrolled Columbia University undergraduate or graduate student with the following exceptions of schools who maintain their own institutional writing centers: Barnard, Teachers College, and School of Social Work.
+However, students in these schools may utilize our resources if they are taking a Columbia course not offered through their schools.